No. 2 Baylor still unbeaten with 65-63 win over Iowa State

 Iowa State (9-4, 1-1) had one more chance after officials stopped to adjust the clock, but Monte Morris' baseline jumper was no good as time expired.

 Baylor was playing with its highest ranking ever, and fans chanted ''No. 1!, No. 1!'' when the game ended.
 The victory by the Bears came on the same night that No. 1 Villanova had its 20-game winning streak snapped in a loss at Butler.
+Baylor has never been the No. 1 team.

 ''We're not worried about the rankings.
 We just have to handle business every day,'' Johnathan Motley said. ''This is the Big 12. ...
 This was a one-possession game and we knew the things we had to do and how hard we had to play to get the win.''